 Chloe Woodward-Magrane ‘08 is a Program Manager in the Division of Postsecondary & Career Education at the Office of the State Superintendent of Education (OSSE), Washington, DC’s State Education Agency.
 In this role, she develops standards, policy, and programs that support college and career readiness for DC public school students and families.
 Chloe began her career as an Admissions Officer at Barnard College in New York City, working to expand the reach of women’s colleges to a diverse group of prospective students and families.
 Since moving to the DC area in early 2013, she’s become more involved with Wellesley admissions efforts in the DC area, including volunteering at events and serving as an alumnae interviewer.
 Chloe is an avid cook and would love to spend time discussing food with you.
 In additional to her BA in Women’s Studies from Wellesley, she holds an MA in Education & Politics from Columbia University.

-Co-Vice President of Shared Interest Groups: Tabitha Kibuka ’99 email@example.com
+Vice President of Programs: Tabitha Kibuka ’99 email@example.com

 Tabitha Kibuka is a seasoned international health specialist, focused on health monitoring and evaluation.
 She received an M. P. H. in Global Health from Emory University in 2005 and her B. A. in Architecture, with a minor in Africana Studies, from Wellesley College in 1999.
 Her experience in international development spans 17 years and has focused 12 years towards global health, working in East Africa and U. S., collaborating with international and local NGOs, donors, governments and universities.
 Much of Ms. Kibuka’s work has centered around health in Africa, having worked in and supported work in Ethiopia, Kenya, Rwanda, South Sudan, Sudan, Tanzania, Uganda and Zanzibar.
 She has utilized her experience to provide technical guidance for monitoring, evaluation and other public health research projects.
 Tabitha’s work has allowed her to navigate research teams through refugee communities, border towns and health facilities throughout East Africa.
 She currently resides in the Washington DC area, where she works as an Associate Director for Health, for Khulisa Management Services.